···

 Just Open the Thing

-If you're avoiding something right now, try one of these.
-Less than five minutes each.
+If you are avoiding something right now, less than five minutes each.